MageBreak/lograg/README.md

 | `src/llm.py` | Local LLM backend, same interface |
 | `eval/run_eval.py` | Recall@8, MRR, Precision@8 against gold labels |

-## Evaluation

-Gold labels come free: the corpus is foldered by MITRE ATT&CK tactic, so the source file for a given question is known.
-26 questions across four kinds -- semantic, lexical, network, and matched pairs that ask the same thing in analyst vocabulary versus log vocabulary.

-Retrieval is measured separately from generation, because the two fail independently and only one is fixable by changing the model.

 ## Known limitations